jessesadler/debvctrs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This tutorial package package is meant to go along with my talk vctrs: Creating custom vector classes with the vctrs package at the LA East R Users group on Monday, September 9th, 2019.

 debvctrs is an example package to demonstrate the creation of new S3 vectors using the [vctrs package](https://vctrs.r-lib.org). debvctrs is based on the more complete [debkeepr package](https://jessesadler.github.io/debkeepr) that integrates non-decimal currencies that use the tripartite system of pounds, shillings, and pence into R. This package is not meant for analytical use, though all aspects of the package work as expected and are fully tested using [testthat](https://testthat.r-lib.org).

 ## Installation